wuxxin/salt-shared/desktop/manjaro/python/README.md

-# Scientific Python using the Jupyter ecosystem
+#  Jupyter Ecosystem for Scientific Python and Hardware accelerated Machinelearning

++ systemd user jupyter server, desktop chromium web-app as jupyter client

++ hardware support for **amd rocm** gpu's in pytorch, tensorflow, jax
 + some python packages are installed **as system packages**
 + some system python packages are **build from aur**
-+ some python packages are installed in the **jupyter server environment**
++ **pipx** is used for the **jupyterlab server environment**
-+ some python packages are installed in the **jupyter kernels**
++ default for **jupyter kernels** is to use system site packages

 ## Notes